Welcome to Schoolngr.com

 Topics:

-English Language 1991 Jamb Past Questions
+Jamb 1991 English Language Past Questions

 Undergraduate students in psychology and education come to their first course in statistics with diverse expectation of and background in mathematics.
 Some have considerable formal training and quantitative aptitude and look forward to learning statistics.
 Others — perhaps the majority, including some of those who aspire to postgraduate studies — are less confident in their quantitative skills.
 They regard a course in statistics as a necessary evil for the understanding or carrying out of research in their chosen fields, but an evil nonetheless.